Chinese Poetry Congress: Opening poetry

 Every episode of the show starts with quotations from a piece of classical Chinese poetry.
-In the first season ten pieces were quoted.
+In the first season, ten pieces were quoted.
 Note: the following pinyin tones show original, or standard pronunciation, not including tone sandhis on special syllables.

 In the second season, the off-stage contestants no longer read poems, and the presenter of the show read instead.

 Gameplay

 The show follows a two-part game.
 In the first part, there are 105 contestants competing, 5 that have done best in the previous episode on stage and 100 off stage (called "百人团", lit. hundred people team).
 The ones on stage select their set of ten questions one by one, and answer them in order.
-Off-stage contestants answers simultaneously on iPads.
-If they answer correctly in 10 seconds, the number of other participants that answers incorrectly adds to their score, otherwise their game is over.
+Off-stage contestants answer simultaneously on iPads.
+If they answer correctly in 10 seconds, the number of other participants that answer incorrectly add to their score.
+Otherwise, their game is over.
 When a contestant's score surpasses another's, the latter is eliminated.

-The second part sees the best of the five challenging the contestant that has done best during the season, and they have to answer a series of more tough questions in order to win the challenge.
+The second part sees the best of the five challenging the contestant that has done best during the season, and they have to answer a series of tougher questions in order to win the challenge.
 One such segment is the fei hua ling (飞花令, lit. "flying flower game"), a section where the two contestants must constantly think of and recite verses that contain a particular character or reference a particular theme.
 The intensity of this section has contributed to the show's popularity.

-The second season introduces a more "reasonable" gameplay: every episode four contestants are selected from the hundred-contestants team, and follow part one from the first season; then the best of them has to challenge the fastest and most correct off-stage contestant to decide who would be the best of the episode, and may accept challenge from people that competes later.
+The second season introduces a more "reasonable" gameplay: every episode, four contestants are selected from the hundred-contestants team, and follow part one from the first season; then the best of them has to challenge the fastest and most correct off-stage contestant to decide who would be the best of the episode, and may accept challenges from people that compete later.
 The first four contestants (in the opening episode) were chosen as the best performers of a non-broadcast written test and subsequent auditions.

 In the fourth season, the questions are related to a certain keyword.
-If a contestant answers a question wrong, he or she is given a 'redemption' opportunity through succeeding any of 3 challenges: completing a game of fei hua ling against 12 other participants from the entire off-stage participant panel, answering guessing game-style questions about poetry, or managing to recite one verse relating every of 12 given themes.
+If a contestant answers a question wrong, he or she is given a 'redemption' opportunity through succeeding at any of 3 challenges: completing a game of fei hua ling against 12 other participants from the entire off-stage participant panel, answering guessing game-style questions about poetry, or managing to recite one verse relating every of 12 given themes.
 The challenge for the contestant is chosen randomly.
 This opportunity is not presented on the second incorrect answer.